Gusto/ar-query-matchers/README.md

 ```

 ### Matchers
-This module defines a few categories of matchers:
+This gem defines a few categories of matchers:
 - **Create**: Which models are created during a block
 - **Load**: Which models are fetched during a block
 - **Update**: Which models are updated during a block